dlt-hub/verified-sources/README.md

 You may also use `pyenv` as [poetry](https://python-poetry.org/docs/managing-environments/) suggests.

 ## Typing and linting
-`python-dlt` uses `mypy` and `flake8` with several plugins for linting.
+`dlt` uses `mypy` and `flake8` with several plugins for linting.
 We do not reorder imports or reformat code.
 To lint the code do `make lint`.

 **Code does not need to be typed** - but it is better if it is - `mypy` is able to catch a lot of problems in the code.
 If your pipeline is typed file named `py.typed` to the folder where your pipeline code is. (see `chess` pipeline for example)